-Regarding his connection to the Project area, Mr. Pereira explains that his uncle, Joe Texeria, lived at Puhi Camp, which was formally located on the Project area.
-Mr. Pereira tells of spending a lot of time with his uncle and would visit him at the camp often.
+Regarding his connection to the KCC project area, Mr. Pereira explained that his uncle, Joe Texeria, lived at Puhi Camp, which was formally located in the project area.
+Mr. Pereira told of spending a lot of time with his uncle and visiting him at the camp often.
 During a flooding event, water reached their home in Niumalu so his family spent the night at Puhi with his uncle.